WAYS TO BUILD A CULTURE OF CONTINUOUS LEARNING

-In today’s organizations, careers are no longer the outcome of an education but an education in itself and a continuous process of learning and development.
+In today’s organizations, careers are no longer the outcome of education.
+They are a continuous process of learning and development.
 Basically, you want everyone in your organization to have a learning and growth approach that is unfulfilled with past achievements.
-You want them looking for challenges and striving for constant improvement.
+In conclusion, you want them to look for challenges and strive for constant improvement.

-In order to shine in the current conditions, organizations must evolve into flexible engines of change, operated by a culture of continual learning at all levels.
+Organizations must evolve into flexible engines of change, operated by a culture of continual learning at all levels.
 Learning organizations employ the forces of change to their advantage.
-Analysis, curiosity and invention replace commitment to the circumstances while providing steadiness.
+Analysis, curiosity, and invention replace commitment to the circumstances while providing steadiness.
 Rigid structures give way to smooth organizational constructs that can shift as needed to enhance the flow of value.
-Leaders focus on strategy and insight along with enabling employees to achieve their maximum potential.
+Hence, leaders focus on strategy and insight along with enabling employees to achieve their maximum potential.